Harewood, West Yorkshire

 Harewood (/ˈhɛərwʊd/ HAIR-wuud) is a village, civil parish, former manor and ecclesiastical parish, in West Yorkshire, England, today in the metropolitan borough of the City of Leeds.
 The civil parish population at the 2011 census was 3,734.

-Etymology
+Toponymy

 The name of Harewood is first attested in the tenth-century Rushworth Gospels manuscript, in the form æt Harawuda ('at Harewood'); it is next attested in the Domesday Book of 1086, as Hareuuode.
 Although consideration has been given to an origin involving the Old English word hār ('grey'), commentators agree that, as the name's present-day form suggests, the name comes from the Old English words hara ('hare') and wudu ('wood').
 Thus it once meant 'wood characterised by hares'.

 Location

 Harewood sits in the Harewood ward of Leeds City Council and Elmet and Rothwell parliamentary constituency.

 The A61 from Leeds city centre to Harrogate passes through the village.
 The A659 from Collingham joins the A61 outside the main entrance to Harewood House (/ˈhɑrwʊd/ HAR-wuud) to descend the slopes of the Wharfe valley before continuing towards Pool-in-Wharfedale.